icons

 Hyderabad

-Vizag is the second most popular destination for farmhouses in India among Hyderabad residents.
-The city’s USPs include inexpensive property costs, strong growth potential, pleasant weather, and the fact that it is a seaside city with several options for sea-facing residences.
-Despite these obvious benefits (the perfect spot for a ranch in India), just a few reputable developers are operating in this sector today.
-Bungalows are the most popular second home style in Vizag, with prices ranging from Rs.
+Vizag is the second-most popular destination for farmhouses among Hyderabad residents.
+The city's USPs include low property costs, strong growth potential, pleasant weather, and its seaside location with several options for sea-facing residences.
+Despite these apparent benefits (the perfect spot for a ranch in India), just a few reputable developers are operating in this sector today.
+Bungalows are the most popular second-home style in Vizag, with prices ranging from Rs.
 45 lakh to Rs.
-90 lakh.
-Plots for residential housing range in price from Rs.
-5 to Rs.
+90 lakh—plots for residential housing range from Rs.
+5 lakh to Rs.
 1 crore.

 Delhi

-The farmhouse investment is the most popular second home style for farmhouses in India in Delhi NCR.
-The farmhouse’s developments are located in regions such as Mehrauli, Bijwasan, Rajokri, and Chattarpur, and come in a variety of sizes and configurations.
-Delhi NCR is unique in that it offers a unique house culture and attitude that is hard to find anywhere else on the globe.
+The farmhouse investment is the most popular second-home style in Delhi NCR, India.
+The farmhouse developments are located in areas such as Mehrauli, Bijwasan, Rajokri, and Chattarpur and range in size and configuration.
+Delhi NCR is unique in that it offers a distinct house culture and attitude hard to find anywhere else in the world.
 Farmhouses in this style range in price from Rs.
 2.5 crore to Rs.
 12 crores.

 Disadvantages of investing in a farmhouse

-Some disadvantages of change of land use may be:
+Some disadvantages of the change of land use may be:

 • If you want to rent your land to a grower, the type of crops you plant will affect how much money you make.
-Too many outside factors, including the weather and the availability of freshwater resources, have an impact on the product, which causes inconsistent sales.
+Too many external factors, including weather and freshwater availability, affect the product, leading to inconsistent sales.

 • Due to restrictions, you are unable to erect a farmhouse or holiday home on your property.
 To prevent any legal disputes, you will be aware of these extra requirements.